 - o End-device: a LoRa client device, sometimes called a mote.
 Communicates with gateways. - o Gateway: a radio on the infrastructure-side, sometimes called a concentrator or base-station.
-Communicates with end-devices and, via IP, with a network server.

-- o Network Server: The Network Server (NS) terminates the LoRaWAN MAC layer for the end-devices connected to the network.
-It is the center of the star topology. - o Uplink message: refers to communications from end-device to network server or appliction via one or more gateways. - o Downlink message: refers to communications from network server or application via one gateway to a single end-device or a group of end-devices (considering multicasting). - o Application: refers to application layer code both on the enddevice and running "behind" the network server.
+Communicates with end-devices and, via IP, with a network server. - o Network Server: The Network Server (NS) terminates the LoRaWAN MAC layer for the end-devices connected to the network.
+It is the center of the star topology. - o Join Server: The Join Server (JS) is a server on the Internet side of an NS that processes join requests from an end-devices. - o Uplink message: refers to communications from an end-device to a network server or application via one or more gateways. - o Downlink message: refers to communications from a network server or application via one gateway to a single end-device or a group of end-devices (considering multicasting). - o Application: refers to application layer code both on the enddevice and running "behind" the network server.
 For LoRaWAN, there will generally only be one application running on most enddevices.
 Interfaces between the network server and application are not further described here.